GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

 ## Step 3.
 Set up security verification for your WOG account

 !> This step is mandatory for public officers who will be accessing SGTS services using their GMD and whose SG Govt M365 profile is not displayed in their Microsoft Authenticator app.
-Others may skip this and proceed to  [Step 4.
+Others may skip this and proceed to  [step 4.
 Onboard TechPass](#step-4-onboard-techpass)

 <details>
   <summary>How to set up security verification for WOG account?</summary>